rochageorge/openflow/README.md

 # OpenFlow
-OpenFlow is a project that aims to create an infrastructure agnostic mlops platform, using open source projects such as kubeflow, mlflow, kubernetes, istio, TensorFlow Extended, Airflow, Feast, SHAP, etc.
+OpenFlow is a project that aims to create an infrastructure agnostic mlops platform, using open source projects such as kubeflow, mlflow, kubernetes, istio, TensorFlow Extended, Airflow, Feast, SHAP, DVC, etc. Also implement distributed data processing and model training using spark, tensorflow and kubernetes.

 Feel like it's a good idea?
 Join me on this journey!